Supply chain resilience

 What is supply chain resilience?

-Supply chain resilience refers to the ability of a to anticipate, prepare for, respond to, and recover from disruptions and unexpected events while maintaining its core functions and operations.
+Supply chain resilience refers to the ability of a supply chain to anticipate, prepare for, respond to, and recover from disruptions and unexpected events while maintaining its core functions and operations.
 These disruptions can include a wide range of events, such as natural disasters, supply chain interruptions, geopolitical conflicts, economic downturns, pandemics, and more.

 How can supply chains enhance resilience?